 Key Stage 4 Curriculum

 At Lydiard Park Academy we have always felt the value in pupils taking a broad range of subjects which will give them lots of post-16 opportunities.
-In Key Stage 4, all pupils study English Language, English Literature, Mathematics, Combined or Triple Sciences to GCSE level.
+In Key Stage 4, all pupils study English Language, English Literature, Mathematics, Combined or Separate Sciences to GCSE level.
 In addition, pupils choose three options from a wide range of both vocational and GCSE courses.
-Every child has to include one of the Humanities (History or Geography).
-The old system of A* to G has been replaced with a numerical system descending from nine to one (with nine being the highest ‘number’).
+Every pupil has to include one of the Humanities (History or Geography).
+All pupils are encouraged to select a creative or performing subject to support their mental health and well-being.
 All specifications now place less emphasis on coursework and more on final exams.

 English Baccalaureate – the government wants more emphasis put on traditional, academic subjects and so it is expecting nearly all pupils to follow a set of courses that include studies in five main areas:

 - English (all pupils at Lydiard Park Academy will continue to take English Language and English Literature to GCSE level)

 - Mathematics (all pupils at Lydiard Park Academy will continue to take GCSE Mathematics)

 - Science (pupils at Lydiard Park Academy take a combined science qualification or the three separate sciences.
 In addition, Computer Science will count as a ‘science’)